Explorations & Thoughts

 Dec 2025

 Proof of concept showing how monitoring token probabilities during inference enables small models to detect and correct bad outputs in real-time.
-The system intercepts likely errors, triggers verification loops with code runtime, and returns control—no multi-turn prompting needed.
+The system intercepts likely errors, triggers verification loops with code runtime, and returns control — no multi-turn prompting needed.
 Surprisingly outperforms larger RL-trained models that second-guess themselves despite built-in verification.
+Small models have improved dramatically over three years, but tool-calling reliability remains the critical bottleneck — solving this unlocks edge AI at scale.

 Dec 2025